The Gauss formulas for Laplacians on submanifolds: Introduction

 In \cite{CCM17}, together with Marcelo Disconzi we gave an argument why one would like to use the operator \eqref{divdef}.
 We referred to the argument as the restriction argument.
 The argument can be roughly described as follows: start with a divergence free vector field $\tilde v$ on $\R^3$ that is tangential to the sphere, apply the Euclidean Laplacian to the vector field, restrict the Laplacian to the sphere, and see what the resulting operator is.
 The computation in \cite{CCM17} showed that it was the operator \eqref{divdef}.

-Then further work in an article \cite{CCY_22} with Tsuyoshi Yoneda revealed that the situation might be more complicated than initially expected.
+Then further work in an article \cite{CCY_22} with Tsuyoshi Yoneda revealed that the situation is more complicated than initially expected.
 In \cite{CCY_22} we worked with an ellipsoid.
 And while the ellipsoid is no longer an Einstein manifold, which created technical difficulties, a more important point was revealed which is relevant even in the case of the sphere: the operator obtained depends on the vector field $\tilde v$ on $\R^3$.
-There is more than one vector field that can restrict to the same tangent vector field on the submanifold $M$ in question (e.g. sphere, ellipsoid etc.) and depending on the vector field $\tilde v$ a different operator can be obtained.
+There is more than one vector field that can restrict to the same tangent vector field on the submanifold $M$ in question and depending on the vector field $\tilde v$ a different operator can be obtained.

 For example, in \cite{CCM17} we worked with a vector field that at the time, appeared to be the most natural way to write a vector field that restricts to a vector field on the sphere.
 Also, that vector field can be viewed as an extension of the vector field on the sphere to $\R^3$ so its norm grows depending on the distance away from the sphere.
-If we work with a vector field that has a norm preserved, then one could obtain a Hodge Laplacian instead!
+If we work with a vector field that has a norm preserved, then one could obtain the Hodge Laplacian instead!
 This was actually already pointed out in \cite{Orszag, Yamada_2018}.
 What does this mean?
 At this point, we do not know, but at the very least, it means that the argument from \cite{CCM17} is not conclusive, and the problem merits further investigations.

 The article \cite{CCM17} and \cite{Orszag, Yamada_2018} were all done for the case of the sphere, and considered specific extensions: one type of extension in \cite{CCM17} and two in \cite{Orszag, Yamada_2018}.
 The paper \cite{CCY_22} extended the prior work to an ellipsoid, and it produced a formula that worked for any general extension vector field.
 In addition, it generalized the work of \cite{CCM17, Orszag, Yamada_2018} as it could also cover the case of the sphere.